According to John Wayne, “A man’s got to have a code — a creed to live by, no matter his job.”

 What is your code?
 Do you have a creed to live by?

 Mother Nature hates a vacuum.
 Unless we have diligently trained our mind and protected our heart, we are operating on a program designed by another.
-Rather than being the Captain of our own ship, we might be on autopilot.
+Rather than being the Captain of our own destiny, we might be on autopilot.

 Consider this jingle, “If it feels good, …” By rote, we finish the sentence with, “do it.”
 Why, do we?
 Grab the controls of your life and let’s examine our codes.